Dastar: Nok Pagg

 This is a very common Sikh Turban style and is most common in the Indian state of Punjab, India.
-The Nok is a double wide Dastar.
-Six meters of the dastar cloth are cut in half then in two or three meter pieces.
+The Nok (meaning point) Dastar is a double wide Dastar.
+5 or more meters of the dastar cloth are cut in half then in two or three meter pieces.
 They are sewn together to make it double wide, thus creating a "double patti" or a nok dastar.
 This dastar is larger than most Sikh dastars but contains fewer wraps around the head.
+It is generally divided into two sub-styles: Wattan Wali (wrinkled) and Patiala Shahi (Patiala Royal).
+Both have the exact same shape, except Patiala Shahi features clear lines (known as "Larrs") on its left side, whereas Wattan Wali replaces these "larrs" with wrinkles instead of clear pleats and is slightly flatter at the front of the turban due to how the fabric is folded to create the wrinkles (as opposed to the pleats in Patiala Shahi turbans creating a more "beaked" look at the front, known as a Nok).